Hypersoby/Hal-Inria-Script/README.md

 # Contribution and Development

-If you want to contribute, improve abd report bugs you also contact me, link above is provided for this purpose.
+If you want to contribute, improve and/or report bugs you can contact me, the link above is provided for this purpose.

 Created by <a href="mailto:christopherlallemant@inria.fr?subject=Mail from our Website">Christopher Lallemant</a>.